Free Rush Hour Summer Concert Series

-When: Every Tuesday from June-through August, Refreshments at 5:15pm, 30-minute concerts start at 5:45pm-6:15pm
+When: Every Tuesday from June-August 2021, Refreshments and pre-concert discussion at 5:00pm, 30-minute concerts start at 5:45pm-6:15pm

 About St. James Cathedral

 This church was founded by Juliette Magill Kinzie, a Connecticut-born, middle class, educated, Episcopalian lady who married a trader, entrepreneur and Indian agent named John Harris Kinzie.
 The street is named after him.